 The results from research cooperation have been significantly positive.
-Worth special mention are the programs on HIV / AIDS, malaria, marine biology, SRHR, violence against women and urban and rural planning.
-Research has in many cases directly influenced policy formulation in the aforementioned areas.
-Many of the important posts in the government's administrative functions are held by individuals trained to MSc and/or PhD within the Sida supported research cooperation program.
+Overall, 245 lecturers at Tanzanian partner universities have received training at PhD level through the Swedish support.
+Beside these, 700 have received training to Master's level.
+Many of the important posts in the government's administrative functions are held by individuals trained for MSc and/or PhD degrees within the Sida supported research cooperation.

 Inger Lundgren (firstname.lastname@example.org)